MohamadSheikhAlshabab/HelloWolrd/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# My explain of growth mind:

+1. To keep have a growth mind you should foucse how to find a new way to solve any problem facing in coding.
+2. Also encourge your self to give extra effort to figure out the soultion
+3. anthor thing help friend and ask him for help .

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for